jamsch/expo-speech-recognition/README.md

 import { ExpoSpeechRecognitionModule } from "expo-speech-recognition";

 ExpoSpeechRecognitionModule.abort();
+// Expect the following events to be emitted in order:
-// Expect an "error" event to be emitted with the code "aborted"
+// - "error" event with the code "aborted"
+// - "end" event indicating speech recognition has finished
 ```

 ### `requestPermissionsAsync()`